Airplanes (song): Music video

 A music video was filmed with Williams.
-B.o.B shot his scenes for the video in April, but Williams was only able to shoot her parts after the end of Paramore's Spring tour, so they were never in the same room during filming.
+B.o.B shot his scenes for the video in April 2010, but Williams was only able to shoot her parts after the end of Paramore's Spring tour, so they were never in the same room during filming.
 The music video, directed by Hiro Murai, premiered on iTunes on June 15, 2010.
 The video features several frames of B.o.B rapping his verses in a party setting, on stage, and a room filled with lights and occasional song lyrics while a barefoot Williams sings the hook in a light filled room and walking through photographs.

-As of March 2022, the song has 615 million views on YouTube.

 The video was nominated for Video of the Year at the 2010 MTV Video Music Awards and the BET Awards of 2011.
+As of May 2025, the song has 715 million views on YouTube.